 Wear a Puzzle Ribbon or a Blue T-Shirt

 Join autism support groups, or create one yourself.
-Facebook pages like Autism Awareness are great tools to sharing what you know, learning what you don’t know, and accepting what you don’t understand.
+Facebook pages like Autism Awareness are great tools for sharing what you know, learning what you don’t know, and accepting what you don’t understand.

 Talk About It

 Find out how to get involved.
-If you can’t find an event in your local community, create one!
+Create one if you can’t find an event in your local community!
 You can use the event section on Facebook to create your event and find other people in your community to invite.

 Share on Social Media

 From Twitter and Facebook to Pinterest and Instagram, social media is perfect for promoting awareness.